-A one-year fellowship program in Geriatric Psychiatry fully accredited by the Accreditation Council for Graduate Medical Education.
+This is a one-year fellowship in Geriatric Psychiatry which is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-- Two ACGME accredited Geriatric Psychiatry fellowship positions are available commencing July 1st.
+- Two Geriatric Psychiatry fellowship positions are available beginning July 1st.

 This fellowship offers excellent clinical, educational, and research opportunities and aims to produce geriatric psychiatrists who will become specialists in their field.
-With this goal in mind, fellows obtain training along the entire spectrum of Geriatric Psychiatry under the guidance of a well-trained and dedicated faculty.
+With this goal in mind, fellows obtain training in the various domains of Geriatric Psychiatry under the guidance of well-trained and dedicated faculty.